Pivot-Madagascar/pridec-docker/README.md

 DISEASE_CODE="pridec_historic_yourDataElement" #corresponds to DHIS2 dataElement code of disease to predict
 ```

-5. Run the full workflow.
+5. Run the full workflow from the project directory.
 Some example code is below:

 ```
 pridec run --env-from-file .env --rm fetch